chess-centre/chess-players-api/README.md

 This is a project for quickly creating a basic chess player API using the cool features of `Lambda` & `DynamoDB` from AWS, all written in `TypeScript`.
 It provides the initial CRUD operations exposed over HTTP.

-Use the [chess-players](https://github.com/chess-centre/chess-players) npm package for downloading offically published player data, you can currate your own santized data, for example, only store top grandmasters!
+You can use the [chess-players](https://github.com/chess-centre/chess-players) npm package for downloading offically published player data.
+Together you can currate your own santized data source, for example only store top grandmasters!

 ## Getting started